cordialgerm/foe_foundry/data/5e_canonical/rust_monster.md

 ***Antennae***.
 The rust monster corrodes a nonmagical ferrous metal object it can see within 5 feet of it.
 If the object isn't being worn or carried, the touch destroys a 1-foot cube of it.
 If the object is being worn or carried by a creature, the creature can make a DC 11 Dexterity saving throw to avoid the rust monster's touch.

 If the object touched is either metal armor or a metal shield being worn or carried, its takes a permanent and cumulative -1 penalty to the AC it offers.
 Armor reduced to an AC of 10 or a shield that drops to a +0 bonus is destroyed.
-If the object touched is a held metal weapon, it rusts as described in the Rust Metal trait.
+If the object touched is a held metal weapon, it rusts as described in the Rust Metal trait.</statblock>